Solutions

 Recycling paper and plastic

-• helping recycling plants to improve their recycling processes.
+• Helping recycling plants to improve their recycling processes.

-• by improving these processes, we help to make certain packaging recyclable and therefore enable companies to:
+• By improving these processes, we help to make certain packaging recyclable and therefore enable companies to:

-• validate the recyclability of packaging by means of specific laboratory trials (ATICELCA or INGEDE).
+• Validate the recyclability of packaging by means of specific laboratory trials (ATICELCA or INGEDE).

-• demonstrate that their packaging is adapted to comply with the recyclability targets of 75% of all paper and cardboard materials contained in packaging waste by 2025 and 85% by 2030.
+• Demonstrate that their packaging is adapted to comply with the recyclability targets of 75% of all paper and cardboard materials contained in packaging waste by 2025 and 85% by 2030.

 • develop new improved cellulosic packaging solutions that make new features (e.g., enhanced product protection by coatings or laminates) compatible with recyclability.

-• provide technological solutions to help the entire value chain to meet paper and board packaging recycling targets: 75% by 2025 and 85% by 2030.
+• Offer technological solutions to help meet paper and board packaging recycling targets (75% by 2025 and 85% by 2030):

 Recycling plastic